Volume 40 | Issue 147

 Communicating with Your Actuary

-2017 offers an opportunity to discuss rational funding expectations.
+2018 offers an opportunity to discuss rational funding expectations.
 With the replacement of GASB 25 and 27 by GASB 67 and 68, the long-time primary guideposts for governmental plan funding policy have disappeared.
-Moreover, GASB’s new standards require projections of the extent to which a system’s funding policy will result in the accumulation of sufficient assets to pay benefits in future years, so for multiple reasons the new standard provides a strong incentive to revisit funding policies if such a review has not already been undertaken.
+Moreover, GASB’s new standards require projections of the extent to which a system’s funding policy will result in the accumulation of sufficient assets to pay benefits in future years, so for multiple reasons the new standards provide a strong incentive to revisit funding policies if such a review has not already been undertaken.